 Just prior to serving add a drizzle of lime over the mussels, together with the remaining spring onions and give them a good stir.

 To serve, add to a bowl and cover with a good amount of the sauce.
 Slice some Sourdough and either toast it with some garlic butter or just serve it untoasted to dunk in any remaining sauce.

 For the Thai Green Mussels

 - 2 Cloves Garlic

-Start by lighting your BBQ and set it up for indirect cooking.
+Light your BBQ and set it up to cook indirectly.
+If you are using a wok in the GBS system make a circle with the coals around the outside of the BBQ.
 Whilst the BBQ is coming up to cooking temperature clean your mussels by running them under cold water and pull the beards off.

-Once you are ready to cook add the butter to the wok and add the finely diced onion and cook for around 5 minutes.
-Add the crushed garlic and cook for a further 2 minutes.
+Once you are ready to cook add the oil and paste to the wok and add the finely diced onion and cook for around 5 minutes.

 Pour in the mussels to the wok and give them a good stir around covering them with all that lovely sauce.
 This is where I cover them and let them cook, absorbing the smokiness from the wood chunks.
 Check on them every 5 minutes and give them a good stir around each time.

 Once the mussels open up they are ready to serve.
-As they start to open add another drizzle of honey over the mussels but don’t stir.
-Just let the honey ooze over the opening mussels.
+As they start to open add another drizzle the lime juice and remaining spring onions over the mussels and give them a good stir.

 Once all the mussels have opened, take off the BBQ and move into bowls.
 Spoon over the sauce and serve with sourdough.